Search

 Fresh ingredients for making tahini sauce.

-Tahini Paste: Opt for high-quality, smooth tahini for the best flavor.
+Tahini Paste: Opt for high-quality, smooth sesame paste for the best flavor.

 Lemon Juice: Fresh lemon juice balances the richness of tahini, making it lighter and brighter.

-Ice Cubes or Water: Lightens the sauce and ensures a creamy consistency.
+Ice Cubes or Extremely Cold Water: Lightens the sauce and ensures a creamy consistency.

-Optional- Herbs and Chili Oil: I love garnishing or topping this sauce with fresh herbs (my favorites are dill, parsley, cilantro, or mint) and just a whisper of chili oil for heat.
+Optional-Herbs and Oil: I love garnishing or topping this sauce with fresh herbs (my favorites are fresh parsley, dil, cilantro, or mint) and just a whisper of chili oil for heat or olive oil for thickness.

 Find the full recipe with ingredients and directions below.